GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Results Experiments

 \parahead{Dataset} To measure the efficacy of our method we collected a dataset of real images from Adobe Stock images \cite{adobe-stock} to ensure we exclude generative AI images.
 We collect 70 images corresponding to the prompts \textit{dog, car, cat, bear, mug, lamp, boat, plane, living-room, peaceful scenery}.
 We also test on real in-the-wild images from~\cite{geiger2013vision} and generated images from \cite{pandey2023diffusion}.
 For many images in our dataset, we show multiple 2D and 3D edits demonstrating the general editing capabilities of \coolname.

 \parahead{Baselines} Since there is no extant method that performs all types of edits that we support, we compare each edit type to a different baseline.
 For the object removal, we compare with a state-of-the-art off-the-shelf \textbf{LaMa} image in-painting model~\cite{lama-inpainting}, dilating object masks to make LaMa work better.
-For the 3D edit operations, we design a baseline based on \textbf{Zero123-XL}~\cite{liu2023zero}.
-For this baseline, we first use~\cite{lama-inpainting} to in-paint the region of the removed foreground object first.
-We then Zero123-XL to predict the novel view of the transformed object and composite it to the in-painted background image using Laplacian pyramid blending.
-We are unable to compare with recent/concurrent work such as DiffusionHandles~\cite{pandey2023diffusion}, Motion Guidance~\cite{motion_guidance2024} and ObjectStitch~\cite{song2023objectstitch} since no public code is available.
-Moreover, our tests with \cite{object-edit} on real images produced poor results and therefore we exclude them.
-For 2D edits, we compare with Dragon Diffusion \cite{mou2023dragondiffusion, mou2024diffeditor}.
-Since this method requires a text prompt while our method does not, we manually added text descriptions to our dataset.
-We test our method against Zero123-XL for geometry editing and LaMa for inpainting with a perceptual study.
-We additionally benchmark our method against Zero123-XL and Dragon Diffusion using community accepted metrics of Mean Distance, Clip Similarity Score, and Warp Error.
+For the 3D edit operations, we benchmark ourselves against \textbf{Zero123-XL}~\cite{liu2023zero}, \textbf{FreeDrag}~\cite{ling2023freedrag}, \textbf{DragonDiffusion}~\cite{mou2023dragondiffusion, mou2024diffeditor}, \textbf{Diffusion Self Guidance} ~\cite{epstein2024diffusion} and \textbf{Diffusion Handles}~\cite{pandey2023diffusion}.
+Please see supplement for more details about each baseline.
+Moreover, our tests with \textbf{Object 3DIT}~\cite{object-edit} on real images produced poor results so we exclude it.
+For 2D edits, we compare with \textbf{Dragon Diffusion} \cite{mou2023dragondiffusion, mou2024diffeditor}.
+Since above methods require prompts while our method does not, we manually added text descriptions to our data.
+We benchmark our method against baselines using community accepted metrics of Mean Distance, Clip Similarity Score, and Warp Error.
+We additionally test our method for inpainting and editing with a perceptual study.